 We will be in touch with you as soon as we can.
 Please be patient!

 Application to Adopt

-Do not complete this application until you have read all policy statements on our application/fees page above this application.
-Have you read and do you fully understand and agree to these policies?
+Do not complete this application until you have read our policy above this application.
+Have you read and do you fully understand and agree to our policy listed above?